Galway-based fintech Planet valued at €1.8bn after Eurazeo sells stake

 Buyout firm Eurazeo sells part of its stake in the former Fintrax to Advent International

-Eurazeo said it has made 2.5 times its original investment in Planet following the new deal
+Eurazeo said it has made 2.5 times its original investment in Planet following the new deal.
+Photograph: iStock

 European investment company Eurazeo has sold part of its stake in Galway-headquartered Planet in a deal that values the fintech at €1.8 billion.